noahfraiture/nexzap/tutorials/1_rust/1_overview/guide.md

 ## Why Learn Rust?

 Rust is your pick for building fast, reliable systems with ironclad safety—like crafting a race car with airbags.
-It’s ideal for system-level programming, web backends, and game engine development, but less suited for game development due to slow iteration cycles (see Leaving Rust Gamedev for details).
+It’s ideal for system-level programming, web backends where saftery or performance is critical, and game engine development, but less suited for game development due to slow iteration cycles (a great article to read [Leaving Rust gamedev after 3 years](https://loglog.games/blog/leaving-rust-gamedev/)).
 Rust isn’t a kind buddy holding your hand; it’s like a stern dad who pushes you hard until your work is flawless.
 You might want to quit, but if you persevere, you’ll build unbreakable software.
 Ready to tame the bear?
 Rust equips you to create programs that endure.